-The Federal Home Loan Bank of Cincinnati (FHLB) plays an important role in supporting the affordable housing and economic development initiatives throughout our Fifth District states of Kentucky, Ohio and Tennessee.
+Affordable housing and economic development are an important part of our mission.
+The Federal Home Loan Bank of Cincinnati (FHLB) plays a vital role in supporting affordable housing and economic development initiatives throughout our Fifth District states of Kentucky, Ohio and Tennessee.

-AHP is our largest and most impactful initiative.
-Grants of up to $1 million are awarded on a competitive basis and can fund both ownership and rental projects.
+AHP is our largest initiative.
+Grants of up to $400,000 are awarded on a competitive basis and can fund both ownership and rental projects.

 Households affected by natural disasters can qualify for help with repairing, rebuilding or acquiring a new home through the DRP.